Lianghui (Protestantism): Number of Christians

 There are large numbers of Chinese house churches in China which are outside of the registered organizations.

 Together, the TSPM and CCC claims a total of between 9.8 million to 13.5 million Protestant Christians in China.

 Controversy

 The TSPM and CCC are viewed with suspicion and distrust by some Christians both within and outside China.
-Some claim the TSPM to be a tool of the Communist Party of China to control and regulate the expression of Christianity.
+Some claim the TSPM to be a tool of the Chinese Communist Party to control and regulate the expression of Christianity.
 As a result, many groups refuse to deal with the TSPM or CCC and there exists a large unregistered House Church movement in China with some claiming that it serves the large majority of Protestant Christians in China.

 There are allegations of regular and systematic persecution against Christians associated with the House Church movement and other unregistered Christian organizations in China.

 Catholicism

 Roman Catholicism in China uses lianghui, or yihuiyituan (一会一团 or "one association and one conference"), referring to the Chinese Patriotic Catholic Association (中国天主教爱国会) and the Bishops Conference of Catholic Church in China (中国天主教主教团).
 These two state-approved Catholic organizations do not accept the primacy of the Roman Pontiff, in contrast to the Chinese Catholic Bishops Conference (天主教台灣地區主教團) in Taiwan.